Filip Koperski: Early years

 Koperski's footballing journey started in 2011 when he joined the APLG footballing academy in Gdańsk.
 After two years with the APLG academy, Koperski made a series of moves joining different footballing academies, starting with a move to the Polish capital, Warsaw, joining Escola Varsovia Warsaw for two years.
-After his time in Warsaw Koperski moved to Barcelona, Spain, joining U.B.
+After his time in Warsaw, Koperski moved to Barcelona, Spain, joining U.B.
 Catalònia, with whom he spent a season, and Unió Esportiva Sants for two seasons.
-After three years in Spain Koperski returned to Gdańsk joining Lechia Gdańsk.
-On 7 October 2020 Koperski made his debut for the Lechia Gdańsk II team in the Regional Polish Cup against Orzeł Subkowy.
-Towards the end of 2020 Koperski was invited to train with the Lechia Gdańsk first team, impressing manager Piotr Stokowiec.
+After three years in Spain, Koperski returned to Gdańsk to join Lechia Gdańsk.
+On 7 October 2020, Koperski made his debut for Lechia's reserve team in the regional Polish Cup against Orzeł Subkowy.
+Towards the end of 2020, Koperski was invited to train with the Lechia's first team, impressing manager Piotr Stokowiec.